jkarres/enex2org/README.md

 - encryption
 - links to other Evernote notes
 - word wrap
-- gracefully handle notes with multiple attachments with the same file name

 ## How do you run it?
     python enex2org.py mynotes.enex outputdir